bmad-sim/bmad-ecosystem/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Compiler and Operating system**
- Describe compiler and operating system.
+ Describe compiler with version number and operating system.

 **Additional context**
 Add any other context about the problem here.

+**Attaching Files**

+GitHub restricts files that are attached to an issue to have a name with a "supported" suffix.
+In particular, files that have a `.bmad` suffix are not allowed.
+To get around this, zip together all the files that are to be attached (`.zip` is an allowed suffix).